 4 | How are the employer’s HMRA funds protected?

-The employer’s HMRA contributions will be held in a collateral account with National Prosperity Health Matching Services, Inc. National Prosperity legally guarantees its HMRA program, which includes the medical benefit account crediting as well the monthly, reimbursement arrangements that are put in place through the employer’s HMRA Administrative Services Only (ASO) Agreement.
+The employer’s HMRA contributions will be held in a collateral account with Health Matching Account Services, Inc. Health Matching Account Services legally guarantees its HMRA program, which includes the medical benefit account crediting as well the monthly, reimbursement arrangements that are put in place through the employer’s HMRA Administrative Services Only (ASO) Agreement.

 5 | What are the group size requirements for the HMRA?

-The HMRA is ideal for any group (self-funded or fully-insured) with 20 or more members that has less than a 50% annual employee turnover rate.
-The HMRA reimbursements will serve to lower an employer’s fixed (plan premiums) and variable (employee claims) health care costs as well as their contingent liabilities and is also the ideal way to ease fully-insured groups into self-funding.
-For those groups that do not meet these specifications, the employer may opt to offer the voluntary version of the HMRA known as the HMA Medical Benefits Account to their group members instead.
-Your employees’ HMA accounts would be portable with them if they leave the organization.
+The HMRA is ideal for any group (self-funded or fully-insured) with 20 or more employees.
+The HMRA reimbursements will serve to lower an employer’s fixed (plan premiums) and variable (employee claims) health care costs as well as their contingent liabilities or to help pay for their HRA program costs by using the HMRA as a funding mechanism.
+It is also the ideal way to ease fully-insured groups into self-funding.
+For those groups that do not meet these specifications, the employer may opt to offer the voluntary version of the HMRA known as the Health Matching Account (HMA) to their employees instead.
+HMA accounts are portable with employees if they leave the organization.

 6 | What if a group already has an HRA program already in place?